 Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 This post is a direct result of my experience with one such startup project and its entrepreneur.
-People behind these projects are so passionate they work round the clock.
+The people behind these projects are so passionate they work round the clock.
 Sometimes it’s the pressure of investors, too, as well as competition fear.

-But amidst all, there’s a reason why most entrepreneurs find it extremely difficult to reach their goals, just like you.
+There’s a reason most entrepreneurs find it extremely difficult to reach their goals.

-You might think working 10 hours a day is sufficient and bound to bring growth.
+You might think working 10 hours a day is enough and bound to bring growth.
 That’s true to some extent.
-Only the thing is you need to put in the effort at the right place, and not just everywhere, hoping things would turn out the way you want them to be.
+You need to put in the effort at the right place, and not just everywhere, hoping things would turn out the way you want them to be.

-See, working 10 or 14 hours a day would not mean much if you do not begin productively.
-At the end of the day, if you haven’t reached the daily goal you’ve set initially, you haven’t achieved much even if you worked for hours straight.
+See, working 10 or 14 hours a day would not mean much if you did not focus on each task productively.
+At the end of the day, if you haven’t reached the daily goal you set initially, you haven’t achieved much, even if you worked for hours straight.